recsater/godot_zeromq/README.md

 - `sendBytes(message: PackedByteArray) -> void`
 - `stop() -> void`

-NOTE: socket_filter is only used when socket_type is SUB
+NOTE 1: socket_filter is only used when socket_type is SUB NOTE 2: onMessageString and onMessageBytes are exclusive, you can only use one of them

 ### ZMQSender